U.S. Route 264: Wilson–Greenville alternate route

 Established around 1990 as a renumbering of mainline US 264; which traversed from Farmville to Greenville.
 In 2002, it was extended west of Farmville to Wilson, replacing part of NC 121 and NC 91.
 In 2004, it was absorbed by the Middlesex-Greenville alternate route.

 Greenville alternate route

-Established by 1954 as a renumbering of mainline US 264, it traversed through downtown Greenville via Dickenson Avenue and East 10th Street.
+Established by 1954 as a renumbering of mainline US 264, it traversed through downtown Greenville via Dickinson Avenue and East 10th Street.
 In 1960, it was renumbered as US 264 Business.

 The route of the Greenville and Raleigh Plank Road, which was established in 1853, became part of the route of US 264 between Greenville and Wilson, North Carolina.
 Although no longer maintained after the company went bankrupt in 1861, the route was still used as an unpaved track and Right of way by horse and motor traffic.
 State senator James Leonidas Fleming, who established East Carolina University in Greenville, was killed in an early automobile accident along the plank road in 1909.